Find Grad Schools

 52% Women

 New York Chiropractic College is the 16th most popular school in the nation for students seeking a master's degree in health professions.
 Each year, around 600 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 23 people received their master's degree in health professions from New York Chiropractic College.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+During the most recent year for which we have data, 23 people received their master's degree in health professions from New York Chiropractic College.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 52% were women.

 #17